Adanaspor Fan Token (ADANA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Adanaspor Fan Token Historical Price

-According to the latest data gathered on Adanaspor Fan Token live price page, the current price of Adanaspor Fan Token is 0.00197815USD.
-The circulating supply of Adanaspor Fan Token(ADANA) is 16.46M ADANA , giving it a market capitalization of $32.56K.
+According to the latest data gathered on Adanaspor Fan Token live price page, the current price of Adanaspor Fan Token is 0.00211774USD.
+The circulating supply of Adanaspor Fan Token(ADANA) is 16.46M ADANA , giving it a market capitalization of $34.86K.

 The Adanaspor Fan Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ADANA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.